HolbieWan/holbertonschool-web_back_end/python_async_function/README.md

 # Python - Asynchronous execution & programming

+## Learning Objectives

++ async and await syntax
++ How to execute an async program with asyncio
++ How to run concurrent coroutines
++ How to create asyncio tasks
++ How to use the random module

+---

 Coroutines and the async/await syntax in Python are used to write asynchronous code that can perform tasks concurrently without the need for threads or processes.
 This is particularly useful for I/O-bound tasks, like web requests or database queries, where you’d otherwise be waiting for a response and wasting CPU cycles and where traditional threading or multiprocessing might be overkill or introduce unnecessary complexity.

 ## Basic Concepts: